This Day In Music: August 20

 August 20, 1999 ~ Bassist Bobby Sheehan, full name Robert Vaughan Sheehan, passed away in New Orleans, Louisiana, USA ~ Co-founding member of jam band Blues Traveler.
 The band is best known for their breakout album Four released in 1994, which spawned the Billboard Hot 100 top 10 hit Run Around.
 Sheehan would remain with the band until his death by accidental overdose in 1999 ~ Sheehan was born in 1968

-August 20, 1992 ~ Singer, actress Demi Lovato born in Dallas, Texas, USA ~ Started as an actress in several Disney productions, notably 2008's Camp Rock and its 2010 sequel Camp Rock 2: The Final Jam.
+August 20, 1992 ~ Singer, actress Demi Lovato, full name Demetria Devonne Lovato, born in Dallas, Texas, USA ~ Started as an actress in several Disney productions, notably 2008's Camp Rock and its 2010 sequel Camp Rock 2: The Final Jam.
 Got her first taste of Billboard success duetting with Joe Jonas on This Is Me, taken from Camp Rock soundtrack.
 The single would reach the American top 10.
 Released her pop-rock debut album Don't Forget the same year and has been recording to commercial success since.
 Known for songs such as Here We Go Again, Skyscraper, Heart Attack, Cool For The Summer and Sorry (Not Sorry)

 August 20, 1988 ~ Western swing guitarist, steel guitarist Leon McAuliffe, full name William Leon McAuliffe, passed away in Tulsa, Oklahoma, USA ~ Best known as a member of Bob Wills' pivotal the Texas Playboys backing unit during the 1930s.
 Co-wrote San Antonio Rose.
 Also wrote Steel Guitar Rag, a hit for Robert Lee Dunn.
 Also worked with the Light Crust Doughboys and the Cimarron Boys ~ McAuliffe was born in 1917

-August 20, 1986 ~ Pop group Bucks Fizz release their Love The One You're With single ~ A cover of the Stephen Stills hit, the British pop group released their single as a follow-up to their comeback UK top 10 hit New Beginning (Mamba Seyra).
-The single, paired with Too Hard on the flip side, would spent three weeks on the British charts, peaking in the low 40's.
-Member Mike Nolan blamed the song's failure on the decision to showcase the other male member Bobby G as the lead singer.
-Their previous single, equally featuring all members, was a hit.
-Earlier singles with Bobby G had also flopped.
-The band would be unable to repeat their earlier success of the early to mid-1980s
+August 20, 1986 ~ Pop group Bucks Fizz release Love The One You're With, originally written and first recorded by Stephen Stills ~ A cover of the Stephen Stills classic, the British pop group released their popped-up rendition as a follow-up to their comeback UK top 10 hit New Beginning (Mamba Seyra).
+Disappointingly though, Love The One You're With would spend just three weeks on the British charts and failed to reach top 40.
+Member Mike Nolan blamed the song's failure on the decision to showcase the other male member, Bobby G, as the lead singer.
+New Beginning (Mamba Seyra) had equally featured all members and became a hit, while earlier singles with Bobby G on lead had all flopped.
+Although the band had enjoyed considerable popularity earlier on in their native UK, racking up close to a dozen top 20 hits including three No.1's, they would be unable to repeat their earlier success and faded out by the end of the decade

 August 20, 1986 ~ Trumpeter, composer Thad Jones passed away in Copenhagen, Denmark ~ Brother of pianist Hank Jones and of drummer Elvin Jones, both of whom he worked with in the Jones Boys.
 Also worked with Count Basie, Thelonious Monk, Mel Lewis, the Thad Jones/Mel Lewis Orchestra, Horace Parlan, Sahib Shihab, Tim Hagans, Bent Jædig, Pepper Adams, Manny Albam, Louis Armstrong, Bob Brookmeyer, Kenny Burrell, Al Cohn, Lou Donaldson, Kenny Drew, Curtis Fuller, Dexter Gordon, Milt Jackson, JJ Johnson, Yusef Lateef, Oliver Nelson, Houston Person, Paul Quinichette, McCoy Tyner, Frank Wess, Ben Webster, and others ~ Jones was born in 1923